 Sure, Adobe Illustrator may be king.
 But if you’re into coups, here’s where you should start:

 RelayThat flips the whole idea of a professional marketing graphics design tool on its head by allowing you to import your brand assets (or magically upload from a URL).
-Immediately get to work with thousands of premade, social-friendly layouts based on specific branding.
+This cloud-based graphics design superstar let’s you immediately get to work with thousands of premade, social-friendly layouts based on specific branding.